ukaea/PROCESS/documentation/proc-pages/physics-models/fusion_reactions/plasma_reactions.md

 Roughly 20% of the energy produced is given to the alpha particles (\(^4\)He).
 The remaining 80% is carried away by the neutrons, which deposit their energy within the blanket and shield and other reactor components.
-The fraction of the alpha energy deposited in the plasma is `falpha`.
+The fraction of the alpha energy deposited in the plasma is `f_alpha_plasma`.

 PROCESS can also model D-\(^3\)He power plants, which utilise the following primary fusion reaction: